-[ This post probably contains affiliates links, our full disclosure policy is really boring, but you can read it HERE ]
+[ This post probably contains affiliate links, our full disclosure policy is boring, but you can read it HERE ]

 To sew this pillow you will need some simple supplies (see the list below) and the “cactus pillow” pattern.
 Yes, you read that right, surprising as it sounds, the pumpkin pillow is a hack of my cactus pillow.